chojs23/ts-bridge/README.md

 ## Prerequisites

-- Rust toolchain 1.80+ (Rust 2024 edition) to build the binary via Cargo.
 - Node.js 18+ with a matching TypeScript/`tsserver` installation discoverable
   via your workspace (local `node_modules` preferred, but global/npm/Nix paths are fine too). `ts-bridge` delegates all language intelligence to this